Harris marks Maternal Health Day of Action at White House summit

 And she pointed to her work on the issue from her career as a district attorney in California to now, including introducing the Maternal Care Act and the Black Maternal Health Momnibus Act while in the Senate.

-Senior administration officials told CNN Harris' work have directly impacted the administration's work.
+Senior administration officials told CNN Harris' work has directly impacted the administration's work.

 "The way she approaches this problem is comprehensive, but also has always pushed for more immediate action," a senior administration official said.
 "It's no surprise that her first year in office, this has been a through line throughout her time here."